Beautiful pairs: Domination in valued fields

-\begin{definition} We will call a valued field $(K,v)$ \emph{benign} if its theory $T$ in $\mathcal{L}_{\RVV}$ admits elimination of $\VF$-quantifiers and if any model of $T$ admits a unique maximal immediate extension (up to isomorphism), which is an elementary extension. \end{definition}
+\begin{definition} We will call a valued field $(K,v)$ \emph{benign} if its theory $T$ in $\mathcal{L}_{\RVV}$ admits elimination of $\VF$-quantifiers and if any model $M\models T$ admits a unique maximal immediate extension $M'$ (up to isomorphism) such that $M\preccurlyeq M'$. \end{definition}